dhermes/bossylobster-blog/content/pages/mathematics.md

 - Write-up and some code for generating the "optimal" finite difference [stencils][stencils] to compute a given derivative (November 2013)
+- [Discussion][sdp-dual] of spectral norm as dual to the nuclear norm, in the sense of linear programming.
+Part of presentation of a [paper][sdp-dual-paper] during student seminar (November 2014)
 - IPython notebook about [GMRES][gmres-gist] (October 2015)
 - [Discussion][implicitizing] of parametric curves.
 In particular, how to classify cubics and how implicitization helps with conversion from a